sgminer-dev/sgminer/doc/KERNEL.md

 * Make changes to the kernel.
 Commit them.

 This allows to produce a diff that makes sense.

-* Search for `KL_CKOLIVAS and CKOLIVAS_KERNNAME` in the top-level source directory and make additions to the listed files in order to integrate the new kernel.

-Now it can be selected when starting via the `--kernel` argument or `kernel` configuration option.

 * Recompile and test that the kernel actually works.